Securified/securified.net/content/services.md

 ### Cybersecurity and Cyberprivacy Advanced: $90/hour

-Elevate your cybersecurity knowledge with our comprehensive Cybersecurity and Cyberprivacy Advanced service, tailored to meet your specific needs.
-This service covers a wide array of topics designed to enhance your digital security and privacy.
+Elevate your cybersecurity with our customized Cybersecurity and Cyberprivacy Advanced service, focusing on your specific needs for enhanced digital security and privacy.
+Topics can include:

 1. **Utilizing Private Search Engines:** We will guide you on using private search engines that do not sell your data or display malicious ads leading to potentially harmful websites.